amtunlimited/aarontag.dev/index.md

 ## Writing

 I really enjoy writing.
 I'm still fairly new and trying to find my stride, but it at least makes me happy.

+I commit to making all writing on this site [brain made](https://www.brainmade.org)

 ### Blog
 I write in a blog sometimes called [My Kind of Beauty](/blog/), where I putthoughts and musings about me and myself.